The Rex Cramphorn Studio Conditions of Use

 - Users must not fix anything to the walls and floor of the Studio without prior permission.
 The use of the Rex Studio for the construction and painting of set and props is not allowed.
 If floor tape is used to mark up the floor, it must be removed at the end of the residency.
 Similarly, anything stuck on walls must be removed.
 Note: no blu-tack is to be used as it stains the walls.
 (Cost of removal will be $80 per hour plus materials.)

 - On the last day of use of the Studio, users must remove all equipment, props, clothes, materials, rubbish etc., sweep and mop the floors, and completely empty and wipe out the fridge.
 (Cost of cleaning, if required, is $130 minimum call out charge.)

 - Users may be charged for breakages and for consumable items.

 - Users must provide the Department with a short report (one page) on what was intended and what was achieved during the residency in the Studio.
 If a video recording is made of a showing or performance, a copy of the tape is to be lodged with the report.
 An additional request may be made for the Department to video and photograph projects in the Rex for use in teaching, research and publication.

 - Acquittal reports should be received by the Department within four weeks of the end of the residency.
 Users with outstanding acquittals will not be eligible for future use of the Studio.

 - Studio artists-in-residence must identify the support of the Department in advertising and printed materials by including the University of Sydney logo in line with other supporters.
-Artists must also include the sentence, ‘This project was supported through a residency at the Department of Performance Studies, The University of Sydney’ in program acknowledgements.
+Artists must also include the sentence, ‘This project was supported through a residency at the Department of Theatre and Performance Studies, The University of Sydney’ in program acknowledgements.